Programs Home

 The following documents will provide guidance on program types, classifications, and accurately entering data on race/ethnicity and sex assigned at birth:

-If you are looking for definitions for the JCMS and data entry, please visit the program type specific pages listed in the menu on the left of the page.
+If you are looking for definitions for the JCMS fields specific to your program type, please visit the program type specific pages listed in the menu on the left of the page.

 BooksBW.jpg